CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 .. warning::

-   Modifying the data by adjoining new triangles to the mesh is changing its topology.
+   Modifying the data by adjoining new triangles to the mesh is imputation of data which changes its topology.
+This presents the same thorny questions as in any other scenario when data is imputed.
 The user should keep this in mind while interpreting the data.
 The functionality of "repairing" the cell is premised on the assumption that the \*.obj file represents one single geometric object and that it fails to be connected for trivial reasons, e. g. a scan of a neuron that has missing segments along the dendrites due to measurement error.
 If an \*.obj file genuinely contains multiple distinct components then the geodesic distances resulting from this process will not be meaningful.

 Segmentation files
 -------------------